 Grace Engineering Camp

 Does your middle schooler enjoy hands-on experiences, solving unique problems, or learning about new ideas?
 If so, the Grace Engineering Camp is made just for them!
-Your student will have the opportunity to learn the basics of mechanical engineering by exploring computer-assisted design (CAD), 3D printing, and drag racing.
+Your student will have the opportunity to learn the basics of mechanical engineering by exploring computer-aided design (CAD), 3D printing, CO2 drag racing, and robotics.

 This one-of-a-kind day camp is designed to spark student’s interest in STEM and engineering related fields as they explore these intriguing areas of study.
 Grace Engineering Camp is made possible in part by Zimmer Biomet and other generous partners who are investing in the next generation of engineers.

-For more information about Grace Engineering Camp or the Mechanical Engineering Program at Grace College, feel free to contact Fred Wentorf at [firstname.lastname@example.org, 574-372-5100 x 6240] or by visiting https://www.grace.edu/major/mechanical-engineering/.
+For more information about Grace Engineering Camp or the Mechanical Engineering Program at Grace College, feel free to contact Fred Wentorf at email@example.com, 574-372-5100 x 6240 or by visiting /major/mechanical-engineering/.
 To register for the Grace Engineering Camp, click the button below.